-You are a young carer if you support (or help to support) someone who would not be able to stay at home without your help.
-This might be your mum or dad, your sister or brother, your auntie or uncle or even a grandparent.
+Young carers support (or help to support) someone who would not be able to stay at home without their help.
+This might be their mum or dad, their sister or brother, an auntie or uncle or even a grandparent.

 The impact of caring

-Helping to look after someone is a wonderful thing to do; however, it can have a big impact on your own life.
+Helping to look after someone is a wonderful thing to do; however, it can have a big impact on the young person’s own life.

-These are some of the ways that caring for someone might affect your life:
+These are many ways caring for someone might affect a young person’s life:

 In this film young carers talk about how caring affects their lives.

-Every child and young person has a lot of legal rights under the United Nations Convention on the Rights of the Child.
-If you are a young carer remember you have the right to:
+Every child and young person has certain rights under the United Nations Convention on the Rights of the Child.
+These include the right to: